All Products

 • The current cluster is an ACK Edge cluster.

-• The current cluster is a registered cluster and is not connected to a virtual private cloud (VPC) by using Cloud Enterprise Network (CEN), Express Connect, or VPN Gateway.
-Alternatively, the cluster is connected to a VPC but no route is configured to point to the internal OSS endpoint of the region.
-You must configure a route to point to the internal OSS endpoint of the region.
+• The current cluster is a registered cluster that is not connected to a virtual private cloud (VPC) using Cloud Enterprise Network (CEN), Express Connect, or a VPN.
+Another possibility is that the cluster is connected to a VPC, but no route is configured to the internal OSS CIDR block of the region.
+In this case, you must configure a route to the internal OSS CIDR block.

-If the backup vault must access the OSS bucket over the Internet, run the following commands to change the access method to Internet access.
+If the backup vault must access the OSS bucket over the public network, run the following commands to change the access method to public network access.
 In the following code, <backuplocation-name> specifies the name of the backup vault and <region-id> specifies the region where the OSS bucket is deployed, such as cn-hangzhou.

 kubectl patch -n csdr backuplocation/<backuplocation-name> --type='json' -p '[{"op":"add","path":"/spec/config","value":{"network":"public","region":"<region-id>"}}]'